 One of the first books that I’ve read when I decided to deepen the relationship between language and the concepts of space and place was The Origin of Language, by the American linguist Merritt Ruhlen.
 My overall scope was to see what the ultimate linguistic source of meaning available for those spatial concepts could be; therefore, I considered that a history of language, down to Proto-Indo-European sources, was a good option to start with.
 I had to rely on many lateral or secondary sources to trace back the histories of space and place — in the article Back to the Origins of Space and Place — to find enough literature beyond the canonical succinct argumentation that we find in dictionaries and in those books that deal with spatial questions.
 I have chosen Ruhlen’s text for a number of reasons: first, it deals with origins, which is an issue I’m instinctively very close to, independently of the discipline; then, it was accessible to non-specialists, which is always a plus for expanding the edge knowledge (which I intend as a collective effort), and for which a clear communication that is able to go beyond specific disciplinary boundaries is the necessary requirement.
 Finally — very important to me and the spirit of my research —, Ruhlen’s approach was interdisciplinary, or, even better transdisciplinary: his work, as a linguist, can be analysed in close correlation to the work of the Italian geneticist Luigi Luca Cavalli Sforza and the British archaeologist Colin Renfrew, to prove the correlation between language and the common origins of human races and cultures.
 I believe these are the kind studies and approaches to knowledge that silently contribute to change the vision of an epoch and of human history.
 One of the evidence concerning Ruhlen’s work on The Origin of Language (reinforced by genetics and archaeological clues) is that ‘all the languages now spoken on earth […] are descendants of a single ancestral language.’
 Ruhlen proposes a classification of languages into families which ‘is based on discovering words in different languages that are similar in sound and meaning.’
 And it was properly the similarity in sound and meaning between words in different languages that suggested me the following considerations concerning the intimate nexus between place, limit and appearance.

-Fundamentally, place is a question of limits: places are that which appear as a consequence of limits; that’s why place is a phenomenon.
+Fundamentally, place is a question of limits: place is that which appears as a consequence of limits; that’s why place is a phenomenon.
 To tell it straight, there is a striking similarity in sound between the pronounce of the English word ‘appearance’ and the Greek term ‘peras’ (πέρας) which means ‘limit’.

 The same holds for the Latin descendant of ‘appearance’, in a form like ‘apparens’ from the verb appareo, which means ‘to be seen physically, be visible… to be noticed, show itself… to appear, show up’.
 I find quite singular that it is possible to trace a logical as well as an evident linguistic correlation to make a proposition where ‘appearance’ and ‘limit’ are explicative of each other function, thereby revealing their common origin.
 In fact, only a thing that has a limit can appear as an individual entity, standing out from the multitudes of entities that compose the background-as-stage of that appearance.